-- Enterprise Geospatial Data Management System (EGDMS): A cloud-based quality control platform provided by AT&T/Intrado used for identifying critical errors that will ultimately be used by the PUBLIC AGENCY that provisions (determines acceptable) data for CAPCOG's NG9-1-1 system in the near future - 2.
-Data Hub: a cloud-based quality control platform provided by GeoComm that, in addition to being able to identify critical errors, can also identify "significant" and "other" errors in an PUBLIC AGENCY's 9-1-1 GIS database - 3.
-New Error: Any error present in the PUBLIC AGENCY's 9-1-1 GIS database update for the first time - 4.
-Legacy Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update that was also present in a preceding update - 5.
-Error Rate: The ratio of total number of errors to total number of features (records) within a specific data layer, or in aggregate for a defined geographic area - 6.
-Critical Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update found by the AT&T/Intrado Enterprise Geospatial Database Management (EGDMS) or GeoComm's DataHub quality-control software that cause, or have a potential of causing, a critical fault in the routing of a 9-1-1 emergency service request call or text to the correct PSAP; the EGDMS system prevents data with critical errors from being uploaded to the NG9-1-1 system.
-Examples include (but are not limited to) gaps and overlaps between several of the data layers described above. - 7.
-Significant Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update found by GeoComm's Data Hub quality control software that cause, or have a potential of causing, a critical fault in Computer-Aided Dispatch (CAD) mapping platforms or other related systems - 8.
-Other Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database identified by GeoComm's Data Hub quality control software other than a "critical" or "significant" error
+- Enterprise Geospatial Data Management System (EGDMS): A cloud-based quality control platform provided by AT&T/Intrado used for identifying critical errors that affect call and dispatch routing that will ultimately be used by the PUBLIC AGENCY that to provisions (determines acceptable) data for to CAPCOG's NG9-1-1 system in the near future.
+EGDMS cannot assess "significant" errors that affect dispatch. - 2.
+Data Hub: a cloud-based quality control platform provided by GeoComm that, in addition to being able to identify critical errors, can also identify "significant" and "other" errors in an PUBLIC AGENCY's 9-1-1 GIS database.
+DataHub is the system that will provide data to a call taker's map display in the near future. - 3.
+New Error: Any error present in the PUBLIC AGENCY's 9-1-1 GIS database update for the first time. - 4.
+Legacy Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update that was also present in a preceding update

+- Accuracy Rate: The percentage of features that have been assessed by EGDMS, DataHub, or both, as being free of errors or matching a related database. - 5.6.
+Error Rate: The ratio of total number of percentage of features that have been assessed as having a critical error, significant error, or as not matching a related database. errors to total number of features (records) within a specific data layer, or in aggregate for a defined geographic area - 6-7.
+Critical Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update found by the AT&T/Intrado Enterprise Geospatial Database Management (assessed by EGDMS) or GeoComm's DataHub quality-control software that cause, or have a potential of causing, a critical fault in the routing of a 9-1-1 emergency service request call or text to the correct PSAP; the EGDMS system prevents data with critical errors from being uploaded to the NG9-1-1 system.
+Examples include (but are not limited to) gaps and overlaps between several of the data layers described above. - 7.8.
+Significant Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database update found by GeoComm's Data Hub quality control software that cause, or have a potential of causing, a critical fault in Computer-Aided Dispatch (CAD) mapping platforms or other related systems. - 8.9.
+Other Error: Any error in the PUBLIC AGENCY's 9-1-1 GIS database identified by GeoComm's Data Hub quality control software other than a "critical" or "significant" error.